-Given the importance of this issue, and the rather considerable attention and debate that has resulted from the introduction of proposed workplace ergonomics regulations at both the federal and state (e.g., California) levels, and two Canadian provinces, I have included five examples of documented, highly successful ergonomics intervention programs.
+Given the importance of this issue, and the rather considerable attention and debate which have resulted from the introduction of proposed workplace ergonomics regulations at both the federal and state (e.g., California) levels, and two Canadian provinces, I have included five examples of documented, highly successful ergonomic intervention programs.

+AT&T Global

-AT&T Global.
-AT&T Global Information Solutions in San Diego, California, employs 800 people and manufactures large mainframe computers.
-Following analyses of their OSHA 200 logs, the company identified three types of frequent injuries: lifting, fastening, and keyboarding.
+AT&T Global Information Solutions in San Diego employs 800 people and manufactures large mainframe computers.
+Following analyses of their OSHA 200[ok?] logs, the company identified three types of frequent injuries: lifting, fastening, and keyboarding.
 The company next conducted extensive work site analyses to identify ergonomic deficiencies.
 As a result, the company made extensive ergonomic workstation improvements and provided proper lifting training for all employees.
-In the first year following the changes, workers compensation losses dropped more than 75%, from \$400,000 to \$94,000.
+In the first year following the changes, workers' compensation losses dropped more than 75%, from \$400,000 to \$94,000.
 In a second round of changes, conveyor systems were replaced with small, individual scissors-lift platforms, and heavy pneumatic drivers with lighter electric ones; this was followed by moving from an assembly line process to one where each worker builds an entire cabinet, with the ability to readily shift from standing to sitting.
-A further reduction in workers compensation losses to \$12,000 resulted.
-In terms of lost work days due to injury, in 1990 there were 298; in both 1993 and 1994 there were none (Center for Workplace Health Information, 1995a).
-All told, these ergonomic changes have reduced workers compensation costs at AT&T Global over the 1990-1994 period by \$1.48 million.
+A further reduction in workers' compensation losses to \$12,000 resulted.
+In terms of lost workdays due to injury, in 1990 there were 298; in both 1993 and 1994 there were none (Center for Workplace Health Information, 1995a).
+Alltold, these ergonomic changes have reduced workers' compensation costs at AT&T Global over the 1990-1994 period by \$1.48 million.
 The added costs for these ergonomic improvements represent only a small fraction of these savings.

+Red Wing Shoes

-Red Wing Shoes.
-Beginning in 1985 with (a) the initiation of a safety awareness program that includes basic machine setup and operation, safety principles and body mechanics, CTDs, and monthly safety meetings; (b) a stretching, exercise and conditioning program; (c) the hiring of an ergonomics advisor; and (d) specialized training on ergonomics and workstation setup for machine maintenance workers and industrial engineers, the Red Wing Shoe Company of Red Wing, Minnesota, made a commitment to reducing WMSDs via ergonomics.
-The company purchased adjustable ergonomic chairs for all seated operators and antifatigue mats for all standing jobs; instituted continuous flow manufacturing (which included operators working in groups), cross training and job rotation;
+Beginning in 1985 with (a) the initiation of a safety awareness program which includes basic machine setup and operation, safety principles and body mechanics, CTD's, and monthly safety meetings; (b) a stretching, exercise, and conditioning program; (c) the hiring of an ergonomics advisor; and (d) specialized training on ergonomics and workstation setup for machine maintenance workers and industrial engineers, the Red Wing Shoe Company of Red Wing, Minnesota, made a commitment to reducing WMSD's via ergonomics.
+The company purchased adjustable ergonomic chairs for all seated operators and antifatigue mats for all standing jobs; instituted Continuous Flow Manufacturing, which included operators working in groups, cross-training, and job rotation; ergonomically redesigned selected machines and workstations for flexibility and elimination of awkward postures, and greater ease of operation; and modified production processes to reduce cumulative trauma strain.
+As a result of these various ergonomic interventions, workers' compensation insurance premiums dropped by 70% from 1989 to 1995, for a savings of \$3.1 million.
+During this same period, the number of OSHA reportable lost time injury days dropped from a ratio of 75, for 100 employees working a year, to 19.
+The success of this program is attributed to upper management's support, employee education and training, and having everyone responsible for coordinating ergonomics.
+I also would note the total systems perspective of this effort (Center for Workplace Health Information, 1995b).